 Mission: We see Jesus going out with his disciples in mission, meeting the world’s needs with God’s love, grace, and power.
 So we are intentional about going out together in mission in ways that keep us dependent on God.
 (You won’t find us simply throwing money at a problem or telling people to vote in politicians who say they’ll fix it.)

 Worship: Jesus helped his disciples worship “in spirit and in truth,” and his earliest followers developed a habit of worshiping in homes and then meeting together in larger groups for worship in the temple.
-The different missional communities gather to worship on their own and also gather with other missional communities monthly.
+We gather twice a month to worship – sometimes in homes, sometimes in borrowed space shared by a local church.